 Reflection

-What is your favorite way to spend time with God?
+What is your favorite way to greet the day with God?

-Father God, shine Your Light into the dark corners of our lives to remove everything that does not reverently honor You.
-We seek to walk in Your light – help us to be successful on our journey, bearing good fruit as we pursue Your will in the righteousness of Christ.
+Father God, shine Your Light into all the dark corners of our lives to help us to remove everything that does not reverently honor You.
+We seek to walk in Your light wherever we go.
+Help us to be successful on our journey, bearing good fruit for heaven as we pursue Your will.
+May everything we do today be covered with the righteousness of Christ.
 We ask this in Jesus’ name, Amen.